raymond-lam/priority-q/README.md

 The parameters of the callback function are: the current element, the position of the current element in the priority queue, and a reference to the priority queue.

-### peek()
+### peek([index])

-Returns the element of the priority queue which is least in value (according to the default comparator or the comparator given to the constructor) without removing it.
+By default, returns the element of the priority queue which is least in value (according to the default comparator or the comparator given to the constructor) without removing it.

+If a positive `index` is specified, returns the element present at that index, or `undefined` if such an element does not exist.
+If a negative `index` is specified, returns the element present at `length + index`, or `undefined` if such an element does not exist.

 ### reduce(callback[, initialValue])